> Jewish > Mea Shearim

 Touring Mea Shearim

-The Yiddish, the local dress code, and the pashkvils make a visit in Mea Shaerim feel like going through an Eastern European Shtetl.
+The Yiddish, the local dress code, and the pashkvils make a visit to Mea Shaerim feel like going in a time machine to the 18th century Eastern European Jewish communities.
 The neighborhood is open to all, yet big signs in English and Hebrew urge visitors to follow a modest dress code.
-Furthermore, during Shabbath the streets are closed for motorized traffic, and visitors are requested to refrain from taking photos or using mobile phones.
+Furthermore, during Shabbath, the streets are closed to motorized traffic, and visitors are requested to refrain from taking photos or using mobile phones.

 Contact us to inquire more about a private tour of Mea Shearim: